Oklahoma City Teens Allegedly Chased A Family Of Undocumented Immigrants, Shot Them With BB Guns

 — Yahoo News (@YahooNews) July 24, 2019

-The family was reluctant to go to the hospital, however, as the family, from Honduras, were all undocumented immigrants, and didn’t want to get noticed.
-The were equally afraid to report this crime to the police, so Ms. Quintero reported it for them.
+The family was reluctant to go to the hospital, however, as the family, from Honduras, were all undocumented immigrants and didn’t want to get noticed.
+They were equally afraid to report this crime to the police, so Ms. Quintero reported it for them.

 Immigration attorney Lawrence Davis, however, tells KFOR that Oklahoma City police will not report victims of crimes to immigration authorities, even if they’re undocumented immigrants.
 However, he says that not all undocumented immigrants understand this, and many are reluctant to report being victims of crimes.

-In fact, Oklahoma City is one of several cities in which the police, and city officials, will not cooperate with federal immigration officials when it comes to identifying, arresting and deporting undocumented immigrants.
+In fact, Oklahoma City is one of several cities in which the police and city officials will not cooperate with federal immigration officials when it comes to identifying, arresting, and deporting undocumented immigrants.

 What happened this week in Oklahoma to a family of immigrants is a far cry from what happened to a family of undocumented immigrants in Tennessee.
-As previously reported by The Inquisitr, in Nashville ICE agents attempted to serve a warrant on a father and son.
+As previously reported by The Inquisitr, in Nashville, ICE agents attempted to serve a warrant on a father and son.
 Neighbors locked arms around the family to allow them to get safely back inside their home.

 Back in Oklahoma City, Ms. Quintero says that the teens involved in this crime have been terrorizing the neighborhood for weeks, and she wants them arrested.